getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

   `token.type` from UPPERCASE_SNAKE to PascalCase via a mechanical pass (`OPEN_PAREN` → `OpenParen`, etc.); leaves `value` / `start` / `end` untouched.
+- `normalizeNewStream(newStream)`: adapter that folds
+  `PositiveIntegerLit` → `Number` on the new side.
+The legacy tokenizer has no `PositiveIntegerLit` type — it classifies all positive-integer-shaped digit runs as `Number`.
+The new lexer emits `PositiveIntegerLit` deliberately (see §3.1); the harness normalizes so the divergence is documented at one site and the rest of the token stream still validates against ground truth.
-- `diffStream(input)`: async generator walking the normalized legacy stream and the new tokenizer stream in lockstep, yielding `{kind: "match"|"diff", index, ...}` events.
+- `diffStream(input)`: async generator walking the normalized legacy stream and the normalized new tokenizer stream in lockstep, yielding `{kind: "match", index, ...}` or `{kind: "diff", ...}` events.
 - `diff(input)`: convenience accumulator over `diffStream` for callers wanting a summary object.

-Token grain matches on both sides — basic strings as `DoubleQuote` + `String` content + `DoubleQuote`; escaped numbers as `Escape` + `Number`; etc. — so the harness is a direct lockstep walk after type-name normalization.
+Token grain matches on both sides — basic strings as `DoubleQuote` + `String` content + `DoubleQuote`; escaped numbers as `Escape` + `Number` (with `PositiveIntegerLit` normalized to `Number`); etc. — so the harness is a direct lockstep walk after type-name normalization on both sides.
 No content coalescing is needed.

 The diff harness is the source of truth for "does the new tokenizer match the legacy."
 A change to either side must preserve diff- cleanliness on the smoke-test suite (88 inputs as of last sweep).
+The `PositiveIntegerLit` normalization is the only known intentional divergence; any other diff is a regression.

 ## 17. Streaming-Output Semantics